Summary of the Services and Facilities provided

 Breakfast is typically served in the resident’s room at a time to suit the resident.
 Lunch is served at 12.00pm in the dining room, Supper at 5.00pm in the dining room.
 Sandwiches or snacks are available at the resident’s discretion.
 Refreshments are available throughout the day either on request or at serving sessions (normally six).

 • Food provisioning – varied nutritious menus are provided and are changed on a regular basis and due consideration given to any specific dietary requirements and personal support plans.

 • Laundry – regular services are provided on the premises, on a twice weekly basis and where urgent as soon as practically possible and returned the same day.
 Reasonable wear and tear regarding garments and bed linens is to be expected.

 • Access to private gardens is allowed to all residents to enjoy attendant recreational benefits.

 • Lounge facilities are available within the premises equipped with suitable furnishings and a television.
 Wi-Fi is available in the common areas on the ground floor.

-• Social activities – a range of activities are on hand during any month and include, minibus outings, quizzes, bingo, pamper sessions, film and popcorn sessions, mobile library and vintage church.
-All activities are at the optionality of the residents.
+• Social activities – a range of activities are on hand during any month and include, minibus outings, quizzes, bingo, pamper sessions, film and popcorn sessions, mobile library and church.
+All activities are optional.

 • Interaction with support agencies.